Amazenmb/Amazenmb/README.md

 # Hi there, I'm Nisha 👋

-> "Luck is nothing but execution with consistency combined wth occasional audacity: )" (yay...my own quote)
+> "Luck is nothing but execution with consistency combined wth occasional audacity" - Nisha

 ## ☁️ About Me